doomdagadiggiedahdah/blog/content/blog/master-as-the-needle.md

 - Personal reflections and learning moments
 - Practical insights for other learners

-This series is a live experiment in understanding—deliberately messy, intentionally iterative, and perpetually evolving.
-More than a technical exploration, it's an invitation to develop a learning mindset that sees every technological encounter as a chance for deep insight.
+This series is a live experiment in understanding; deliberately messy, intentionally iterative, and perpetually evolving.
 Not to continually be seeking perfection, but instead persistent curiosity.

 ## the experiments
+- building this here blog: [[blog/quartz---working-notes]]